-Improving the procedure for formation of the Disciplinary Commission judges is a serious obstacle for the accountability of the judicial system, as it does not ensure the transparency of the process of initiating disciplinary proceedings against judges.
-The Venice Commission has also emphasised that such regulation creates a threat of a corporate approach in initiating disciplinary proceedings against judges31.
-The solution of the issue lies in the reduction of the term of office of the members of the Commission, as well as, apart from judges, also involvement of representatives of the civil society.
+Improving the procedure for formation of the Disciplinary Commission

+Election of members of the Disciplinary Commission authorised to initiate disciplinary proceedings against judges for a term of five years and only from the composition of judges is a serious obstacle for the accountability of the judicial system, as it does not ensure the transparency of the process of initiating disciplinary proceedings against judges.
+The Venice Commission has also emphasised that such regulation creates a threat of a corporate approach in initiating disciplinary proceedings against judges34.
+The solution of the issue lies in the reduction of the term of office of the members of the Commission, as well as, apart from judges, also involvement of non-judge members in the Commission.
+It is therefore envisaged to amend the procedure for formation of the Disciplinary Commission, including therein not only judges but also representatives of the general public.
+This reform will allow for avoiding the risk of a corporate approach in initiating disciplinary proceedings against judges.